ropensci/tarchetypes/CONTRIBUTING.md

 Development is a community effort, and we welcome participation.

-## Code of Conduct
+## Code of conduct

-By participating in this project, you agree to abide by the [code of conduct](https://github.com/ropensci/tarchetypes/blob/main/CODE_OF_CONDUCT.md).
+Please note that this package is released with a [Contributor Code of Conduct](https://ropensci.org/code-of-conduct/).

 ## Issues